3Group-PMC/YourPlace/README.md

 # YourPlace

-An application to help SMEs to expand or relocate their business with a modern framework for designing map apps with Calcite styles and Bootstrap.
+An application to help Commercial SMEs to expand or relocate their business with a modern framework for designing map apps with Calcite styles and Bootstrap, using ArcGIS and Open Data initiatives.

 # Frameworks